jackyzha0/jackyzha0.github.io/content/thoughts/art.md

 In other words, AI produces what it *thinks we want to see*

 This is one way of thinking about what it means for a work of art to have depth.
 You can press in, and it won’t dissolve under a more attentive gaze.
-AI art *does* dissolve under deep [[thoughts/attention economy|attention]].
+AI art *does* dissolve under deep [[thoughts/attention]]

 Questions to ask:
 1. How will AI-generated images train our vision?
 2. What habit of attention does it encourage?
 3. What modes of engagement do they sustain?